walton5511/wikiwikihk/docs/rules.md

 :::
 ---
 :::important  2.
 Names
 - 2.1 Avoid all racist, insulting or provocative names, any troll pseudonyms may be changed or deleted.
-Extreme abuse of nicknames may result in a ban.
+Extreme abuse of nicknames may result in a punishment.
-- 2.2 It is forbidden to copy or use a name similar to the staff members, it will result in a permanent ban on your account.
+- 2.2 It is forbidden to copy or use a name similar to the staff members.
 :::
 ---
 :::important  3.
 Game Behavior